RandomcodeDev/FalseKing/README.md

 - Python 3
 - An OS that isn't totally cursed
 - A C++ compiler with C++17 support.
 For Windows, I recommend Visual Studio 2022, for macOS I recommend Xcode, and for Linux and others I recommend Clang.
+However, most popular compilers should work.
+- Currently, Windows x86 and Gaming.Desktop.x64 are supported, Linux x86-64,
+  and macOS Universal are supported
 - To run the game on Windows XP, you need a CPU that can run the latest Visual C++ runtime it supports